felixdagnon/S3-TRIGGER-LAMBDA-USING-SAM/README.md

 In the template.yaml file, we're going to add additional resources.

-We use this link to add additional resources from event souce types  (github page)
+We are going to add additional resources from event souce types  (github page)

 ```json
 Description: Test Pipeline Lambda